murimaa/openwrt-ap-management/network-configs/README.md

 VLAN_UNTAGGED="0"
 VLAN_PROTO="static"             # Static configuration
 # -> Don't do this: VLAN_IPADDR="192.168.40.10"
-#    It would define the same IP address for all routers
+#    It would define the same IP address for all access points
-# -> Instead, in routers/router.conf file: VLAN_OVERRIDE_40_ipaddr="192.168.40.1"
+# -> Instead, in aps/ap.conf file: VLAN_OVERRIDE_40_ipaddr="192.168.40.1"
 VLAN_NETMASK="255.255.255.0"
 VLAN_GATEWAY="192.168.40.1"
 VLAN_DNS="8.8.8.8 8.8.4.4"